 They were getting NES ROM versions of the same games, which as you may have guessed by now, are inferior in graphics, audio, frame rates and input response times.
 Essentially, AtGames advertised one product and sold a different one in the same package, with no way of customers knowing they were getting inferior versions of the device.

 The official response AtGames gave Hancock is that all the store versions are the ones with NES ROMs and are not at all what was advertised.
 AtGames' justification is that the arcade version had a "hardware issue" and that they had a backup plan to launch the device with NES ROMs instead.
 Without informing anyone that is.

 This particular Blast's package did have a small warning that the pictures may not resemble the product, which conveniently prevented any legal action from being taken against the company.

 Still, after this debacle, AtGames may find themselves on the receiving end of disgruntled customers, but should the company close down eventually, their former employees could try finding jobs at Ubisoft.
-They would fit right in .
+They would .